-Port managers are increasingly expected to rely on forecasts and other statistical or quantitative technics for supporting and justifying the entire decision-making process related to port planning and development.
+Port managers are increasingly expected to rely on forecasts and other statistical or quantitative techniques for supporting and justifying the entire decision-making process related to port planning and development.
 They are required to disclose more information on the assumptions which underlie their strategic planning.
 This allows them to strengthen the reliability of their development plans.
-In a port planning context, the port authority has to define the long-term direction of port development, defining, among others, the future port size (land and water areas), the portfolio of commodities to be served, and the related destination use of various facilities.
+In a port planning context, the port authority has to define the long-term direction of port development, including, among other things, defining the future port size (land and water areas), the portfolio of commodities to be served, and the related destination use of various facilities.
 The port authority has to plan its own investments in line with demand expectations and forecasting, but also complementarily with the investments planned by individual private actors in their business plans.

 B. Forecasting methods

 The port environment exhibits a high level of uncertainty.
 Cargo flows show variability and seasonality caused by economic cycles (peaks and downturns), seasonal fluctuations and time variations, and economic, social, political, nature-related, or health shocks and crises.
 The demand for port services is also affected by the evolutionary trajectories of other infrastructures connected to the port.
 The port choices made by (large) market players such as shippers, shipping lines, and related carrier alliances can also generate traffic volatility.
 Traffic volumes originate from the service patterns of shipping lines which, in turn, depend upon a number of underlying macro and micro-economic variables.
 These variables are often characterized by causal relationships, which increase technical concerns related to selecting the most suitable statistical methods for predicting future traffic flows.